fluffy-lion/python_notes/README.md

 ## branches
 branch  | about
 ------------- | -------------
-expressions  | variables, constants and statements
+01  | variables, constants and statements